-Stage, Process, Status Action Documentation In charge Time Stage: Validati on.
-Status: In validati on.
+Stage, Process, Status Action Documentation In charge Time

+on.
+Status: In validati

 Review of valid ation and compliance documents for approval.

-Registration of validation The holder or developer of the PCEM fills in the information and uploads the required documentation.
-Contract or service order.
-Validation calculations.
-Project Description Document.
-Supporting validation documents.
-PCEM.
-Depends on the PCEM.
-Signing of the validation The VVB uploads validation information and signs the validation of the PCEM.
-Declaration of conflict of interest made by the VVB.
-Validation findings report (if applicable).
-Validation report and appendices.
+Registration The holder or Contract or service Project.
+Depends

+of validation developer of the order. on the

+project fills in the Validation calculations. project.

+information and Project Description

+uploads the Document.

+required Supporting validation

+documentation. documents.

+Signing of The VVB uploads Declaration conflict of VVB.
+Depends

+the validation validation interest of the validator. on the

+information and Validation findings VVB.

+signs the validation report (if applicable).

+of the project.
+Validation report and

+appendices.

 Validation statement.
-VVB.
-Depends on the VVB.

-Stage, Process, Status Action Documentation In charge Time Approval of validation 1 The technical team reviews and approves the PCEM at the validation state.
-Independent validation approval report.
-Certifier.
-Up to 15 business days.
-Result: PCEM in Validated status.
+Approval of The technical team Independent validation Certifier.
+Up to 10

+validation 1 reviews and approval report. business

+approves the days.

+project at the

+validation state.

+Result: Project in Validated status.

-1 Only if PCEM does not do joint validation and verification.
+1 Only if project does not do joint validation and verification.

-3.4 PCEM verification
+3.4 Project verification

-Only those PCEMs active on the EcoRegistry platform will be able to carry out the registration and signing of the verification.
+Only those projects active on the EcoRegistry platform will be able to carry out the registration and signing of the verification.
 The details of the verification procedures are presented in the Table 4.